 University of Gloucester Hardwick Campus

-The Hardwick campus of the University of Gloucester boasts three murals within it’s grounds.
+The Hardwick campus of the University of Gloucester boasts two large murals within it’s grounds.
 The first from Southsea’s My Dog Sighs was painted as part of the first festival in 2017.
 The year later one of the stand out works from 2018 was added from Erin Holly.
-Sophie Long then added some Polar Bears in for the festival in 2019.
-As with much of Sophie’s work she has used the space to warn of the dangers of climate change as the bears wander to discover a new home.
+Sophie Long then added some Polar Bears in for the festival in 2019 though this is now removed.

 Cleeveland Road and Townsend Road